Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] When you add a new item, the snackbar fires off
+- [x] Collection added and collection already exists snackbars aren't displaying when they are supposed to
+- [x] Adding a collection never dismissed the snackbar and it appears at the top
+- [x] Deleting collection and then going immediately back to the collection form re-populates the database with the question that was just deleted
 - [x] Deleting a collection does not make it disappear in the user display nor the database;
 - [x] Leaving item from previous category blank and then you click new category, the item becomes required
 - [x] Adding a collection that is identical but has additional content registers as equal in doesCollectionAlreadyExistInDb